CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

                  1    queue1     CMAQ   ubuntu PD       0:00      8 (BeginTime)
 ```

-Note if you see the following message, you may want to submit a job that requires fewer PES.
+Note if you see the following message, you may want to submit a job that requires fewer PEs.

 ```
 ip-10-0-5-165:/shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts% squeue